vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

 - 1 NAT gateway in the specified availability zone.
 - By default, 1 EIP, for the NAT gateway, when clusters are deployed in their own VPC.
 You can optionally share VPCs rather than creating new ones, such as a workload cluster sharing a VPC with its management cluster.

-For production management clusters, which are configured for high availability, Tanzu Kubernetes Grid provisions the following resources to support distribution across three availability zones:
+- For production management clusters, which are configured for high availability, Tanzu Community Edition provisions the following resources to support distribution across three availability zones:

 - 3  control plane VMs
 - 3  private and public subnets